MT explosive motorboat: Operational history

 The MTs were eventually superseded by the MTMs by the fall of 1941.
 The MTMs were deployed to the Black Sea at German request, in support of Operation Barbarossa from March 1942 to May 1943 and along the Libyan-Egyptian coast from August to September 1942, in both cases with little success.
 On 29 June 1942, during the Black Sea campaign, a number of MTMs supported a diversionary German landing near Balaklava.
 One of the explosive boats was intentionally run aground and set off on a beach occupied by Soviet troops in order to create confusion about the main landing point.

 Later in the war, the Italian Navy developed a third type of explosive motorboat, the MTR (Motoscafo da Turismo Ridotto), a light version of the MTM for being carried to the intended target by submarine, on the same containers used to transport human torpedoes.
 An attempt against Allied naval forces in the Messina Strait was aborted when the submarine carrying the MTRs, the Ambra, was depth-charged on 25 July 1943 by Allied aircraft.
 The containers were distorted by the explosions and the boats became jammed inside.

 After Italy signed an armistice with the Allies, the Italian Social Republic, a fascist puppet state in northern Italy which remained part of the Axis, continued to build and use MTMs.
 During the last days of the war in Europe, on 16 April 1945, one MTM hit and heavily damaged the French destroyer Trombe off Liguria.

 Israeli navy

-At least four MTMs survived World War II to be used by Shayetet 13, the naval commandos of the Israeli Navy, during the War of Independence.
+At least four MTMs survived World War II to be used by Shayetet 13, the naval commandos of the Israeli Navy, during the 1948 Arab-Israeli War.
 Three of them, transported by the former United States Navy patrol yacht INS Ma'oz (K 24), attacked the Egyptian sloop El Amir Farouq and a BYMS-class minesweeper in the Mediterranean on 22 October 1948, off the Sinai Peninsula.
 The sloop sank in five minutes, while the minesweeper was severely damaged and had to be written off.
 Unlike the Italian procedure, the Israelis allocated a fourth boat to rescue the pilots.
 Another MTM was deployed to the Red Sea, tasked with infiltrating secret agents into Jordan.